Thomas Kuhn: Death

+Philosophy

 The Structure of Scientific Revolutions

 The Structure of Scientific Revolutions (SSR) was originally printed as an article in the International Encyclopedia of Unified Science, published by the logical positivists of the Vienna Circle.
-In this book, heavily influenced by the fundamental work of Ludwik Fleck (on the possible influence of Fleck on Kuhn see), Kuhn argued that science does not progress via a linear accumulation of new knowledge, but undergoes periodic revolutions, also called "paradigm shifts" (although he did not coin the phrase, he did contribute to its increase in popularity), in which the nature of scientific inquiry within a particular field is abruptly transformed.
+In this book, possibly influenced by the fundamental work of Ludwik Fleck, Kuhn argued that science does not progress via a linear accumulation of new knowledge, but undergoes periodic revolutions, also called "paradigm shifts" (although he did not coin the phrase, he did contribute to its increase in popularity), in which the nature of scientific inquiry within a particular field is abruptly transformed.
 In general, science is broken up into three distinct stages.
 Prescience, which lacks a central paradigm, comes first.
 This is followed by "normal science", when scientists attempt to enlarge the central paradigm by "puzzle-solving".
 Guided by the paradigm, normal science is extremely productive: "when the paradigm is successful, the profession will have solved problems that its members could scarcely have imagined and would never have undertaken without commitment to the paradigm".

 In regard to experimentation and collection of data with a view toward solving problems through the commitment to a paradigm, Kuhn states:

 The operations and measurements that a scientist undertakes in the laboratory are not "the given" of experience but rather "the collected with difficulty."
 They are not what the scientist sees—at least not before his research is well advanced and his attention focused.
 Rather, they are concrete indices to the content of more elementary perceptions, and as such they are selected for the close scrutiny of normal research only because they promise opportunity for the fruitful elaboration of an accepted paradigm.
 Far more clearly than the immediate experience from which they in part derive, operations and measurements are paradigm-determined.
 Science does not deal in all possible laboratory manipulations.
 Instead, it selects those relevant to the juxtaposition of a paradigm with the immediate experience that that paradigm has partially determined.
 As a result, scientists with different paradigms engage in different concrete laboratory manipulations.

 During the period of normal science, the failure of a result to conform to the paradigm is seen not as refuting the paradigm, but as the mistake of the researcher, contra Karl Popper's falsifiability criterion.
 As anomalous results build up, science reaches a crisis, at which point a new paradigm, which subsumes the old results along with the anomalous results into one framework, is accepted.
 This is termed revolutionary science.
-The difference between the normal and revolutionary science soon sparked the Kuhn-Popper debate.
+The difference between normal and revolutionary science soon sparked the Kuhn–Popper debate.